 Materiality, as used in the context of ESG, is distinct from, and should not be confused with, such term as defined in the Market Abuse Regulation or as defined for Securities and Exchange Commission ('SEC') reporting purposes.
 Any issues identified as material for purposes of ESG in this document are therefore not necessarily material as defined in the Market Abuse Regulation or for SEC reporting purposes.
 In addition, there is currently no single, globally recognized set of accepted definitions in assessing whether activities are "green" or "sustainable."
-Without limiting any of the statements contained herein, we make no representation or warranty as to whether any of our securities constitutes a green or sustainable security or conforms to present or future investor expectations or objectives for green or sustainable project(s) and/or any other relevant information, please reference the offering documents for such security.
+Without limiting any of the statements contained herein, we make no representation or warranty as to whether any of our securities constitutes a green or sustainable security or conforms to present or future investor expectations or objectives for green or sustainable investing.
+For information on characteristics of a security, use of proceeds, a description of applicable project(s) and/or any other relevant information, please reference the offering documents for such security.

 This document may contain inactive textual addresses to internet websites operated by us and third parties.
 Reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this document.
 ING does not make any representation or warranty with respect to the accuracy or completeness of, or take any responsibility for, any information found at any websites operated by third parties.
 ING specifically disclaims any liability with respect to any information found at websites operated by third parties.
-ING cannot guarantee that websites operated by third parties remain available following the publication of this document, or that any information found at such websites will not change following the filing of this document.
+ING cannot quarantee that websites operated by third parties remain available following the publication of this document, or that any information found at such websites will not change following the filing of this document.
 Many of those factors are beyond ING's control.